 If you like worksheets AND struggle with story structure, you will especially love Jami’s Beat Sheets.
 She helps you through the turning points and stages that can often trip writers up, and there’s a ton of other terrific advice on this site, too.
-Definitely make her blog a regular pit stop in 2018.
+Definitely make her blog a regular pit stop.

 After going on a writing retreat with Margie Lawson, I sort of fell hard-in-love with Rhetorical Devices.
 (It is amazing how they add sophistication and can deepen the meaning of your writing!)
 Litcharts is made by the creators of SparkNotes (another excellent site) and it’s filled with examples and descriptions of figures of speech and literary terms.
 Well worth prowling through.